A better world through math.

 1980

-Iraq invades neighboring Iran with the approval of the United States.
-The war lasts eight years and kills hundreds of thousands of Iraqis and Iranians.
-Iran suffered heavy casualties from Saddam’s chemical weapons, many of which were provided by the U.S.
+Iraq invaded Iran with US approval.
+The war lasted eight years and killed hundreds of thousands.
+Iran suffered heavy casualties from Saddam's chemical weapons, many provided by the US.

 1981

-The last 52 U.S. hostages were freed in January after intense diplomatic activity.
-Their release comes a few hours after U.S. President Jimmy Carter leaves office.
+The last 52 US hostages were freed in January after intense diplomatic activity.
+They were released hours after President Jimmy Carter left office.
 They had been held for 444 days.

 1982 to 1983

-As Iranian forces gained the upper hand on the battlefield with Iraq, the U.S. launched another covert operation to arm and aid Saddam.
-It began clandestinely to supply Saddam with satellite intelligence on Iran’s deployments.
-Weapons were also sent via CIA fronts in Chile and Saudi Arabia directly to Baghdad.
-Iraqi President Saddam Hussein greets Donald Rumsfeld, then special envoy of President Ronald Reagan, in Baghdad on December 20, 1983.
+As Iranian forces gained the advantage against Iraq, the US launched a covert operation to arm Saddam.
+The US began supplying Saddam with satellite intelligence on Iran's deployments.
+Weapons were sent via CIA fronts in Chile and Saudi Arabia directly to Baghdad.
+Iraqi President Saddam Hussein greeted Donald Rumsfeld, special envoy of President Ronald Reagan, in Baghdad on December 20, 1983.

 1985 to 1986

-Iran-Contra Affair: U.S. holds secret talks with Iran and makes weapons shipments, allegedly in exchange for Iranian assistance in releasing U.S. hostages in Lebanon.
-With revelations that profits were illegally channeled to Nicaraguan rebels, this creates the biggest crisis of Ronald Reagan’s presidency.
+Iran-Contra Affair: The US held secret talks with Iran and made weapons shipments, allegedly to secure release of US hostages in Lebanon.
+Profits were illegally channeled to Nicaraguan rebels.
+This created the biggest crisis of Ronald Reagan's presidency.

 1987

-Following the mining of a U.S. Navy frigate, U.S. forces engage in series of encounters with Iranian naval forces, including strikes on Gulf oil platforms.
-The engagement was code-named “Operation Praying Mantis”.
+Following the mining of a US Navy frigate, US forces engaged Iranian naval forces, including strikes on Gulf oil platforms.
+The engagement was code-named "Operation Praying Mantis."
 The battle, the largest between surface forces since World War II, sank two Iranian warships and as many as six armed speedboats.
-The Iranian Frigate, IS Alvand, attacked by U.S. Navy forces.

 1988

-On patrol in the Persian Gulf, the USS Vincennes shot down an Iranian passenger jet that it had mistaken for a hostile Iranian fighter aircraft.
-U.S. Navy Captain Will C. Rogers III ordered a single missile fired from his warship, which hit its target and killed all 290 people aboard the commercial Airbus.
+On patrol in the Persian Gulf, the USS Vincennes shot down an Iranian passenger jet, mistaking it for a hostile fighter aircraft.
+US Navy Captain Will C. Rogers III ordered a single missile fired, which killed all 290 people aboard the commercial Airbus.

 1986 to 1989